 1. If you met your future husband tomorrow, you might not want him.

 Let’s be real.
 Some people might be fortunate enough to truly feel like they’re with not only a great person, but their soulmate.
 But for the majority of people?
 It’s all about timing.
-And I don’t care how much two people love each other, or even what their ages are, if you’re not personally ready to enter a serious commitment with someone then it’s not going to last.
+There simply isn’t enough love in the world to handle the challenges that life brings if someone isn’t mentally or spiritually ready to enter a serious commitment.

 I consider myself a pretty confident person.
-But nothing makes me realize how prevalent my insecurities are like dating does.
-There are times where I know my feelings and reactions are irrational, and I realize that I still have a lot of work ahead of me.
+But dating has a way of bringing up anyone’s underlying insecurities.
+Dating and meeting different partners is actually a great way to learn more about yourself.
+Whether it’s romantic or not, relationships challenge you by highlighting both the light and shadow within yourself.
+Sometimes, those shadow parts need a lot of work that requires a step back.
 No one is perfect, but if you know you have work you still need to do on yourself, it’s better to focus on that than worry about whether who you’re dating is “the one”.
-You’ll meet that person when you’re a better version of yourself.
-Not any sooner.

 3. There’s nothing wrong with not “knowing”.

 There’s a misconception that you are somehow supposed to predict the future and one day just “know” whether or not your boyfriend or girlfriend is your future.
 The reality is that some people never know for sure.
-They just make a decision to enter that commitment, or not.
+They simply make a decision to enter that commitment or not.
 Emotions and thoughts aren’t always like the fairy tales we grew up with.
 So if you do feel that confidence, great.
 If not?
 That’s okay too.
-If you asked me five years ago if I would be where I am now, I would tell you I had no idea!
-And neither do you, so stop trying to control or predict it.
-You are not Professor Trelawney.
+In our culture there is an idealization of romance.
+But who’s to say that not knowing for sure isn’t a part of your fairy tale too?

 Time and time again we are shown that marriage and monogamy do not have a great outlook.
 Let’s say you make it through the two relationships that are projected for you and now you’re getting married – awesome!
 Now, you’re married and have basically a 50% chance of getting a divorce – not so awesome.
 It gets even better because the chance of infidelity occurring in what is supposed to be a monogamous marriage?
 Sorry guys, chances are pretty high.
-The good news?
-You’re currently dating someone (or not) and you’re (hopefully) happy.
-Enjoy the bliss while you can.
-Because statistically speaking, getting married is going to sprinkle quite a bit of pain on top of your chocolate ganache wedding cake.
+Western culture puts so much value and worth on the ring that it almost disregards what’s more important: Are you happy?
+If so, enjoy your bliss now because while you may love “the one”, it won’t necessarily be an easy ride.

 5. You might not marry him…but you’re happy.

 There are so many people in this world that aren’t happy.
 If you’re one of the lucky people that finds yourself feeling generally positive and satisfied with your life, and specifically, your relationship…don’t take that for granted.
-Maybe this person isn’t “the one”…and you know that already.
+Maybe this person isn’t “the one”.
 There’s nothing wrong with them being the one for right now.
-There’s nothing wrong with living your life doing what makes you happy as opposed to what people expect you to do.
-I’m always a believer in communicating openly and honestly in all of your relationships.
-If you’re doing that, are treated well, are still happy, and aren’t sure you want to spend the rest of your life with that person?
-I think the bigger question is, who cares?
-Do what makes you feel good.
+I truly believe that every partner and relationship has a learning lesson behind it, often times about ourselves.